ML-project-Fake-COVID/Project-Machine-Learning-CAPP/README.md

 - naive_bayes_predict.ipynb --> This Jupyter Notebook contains the information related to the naive_bayes Model.
 Returns nb_predicted.csv --> Predicted labels under the COVID_tweet dataset under the best Naive Bayes model.
 - decision_tree.ipynb --> This Jupyter Notebook contains the information related to the decision tree model.
 - random_forest.ipynb --> This Jupyter Notebook contains the information related to the random forest models.
 Returns COVID_prediction --> Predicted labels under the COVID_tweet dataset under the best random forest model.
+- desc_viz.ipynb --> Used to create descriptives and visualizations

 - created_time_accounts_test.csv --> test labeled dataset under the 7 features best model of random forest, this dataset is used by the validate_results.ipynb which compares true positive and true negatives values.